ep3p/Sentinel_KQL/Sentinel Performance/Automation Rules or Log Analytics stopped working/README.md

 # Automation Rules or Log Analytics stopped working

 These queries can help you to detect when the Automation Rules or the Log Analytics workspace from a Microsoft Sentinel resource are not working as expected.
 Microsoft Sentinel may have brief moments where it does not work correctly, and then resumes its activity.
-Microsoft might acknowledge later the malfunction through Service Health Alert (setting up notifications of these health alerts is recommended).
+Microsoft might acknowledge later the malfunction through a Service Health Alert (setting up notifications of these health alerts is recommended).

 In this folder there is a "generating" rule and a "notification" rule, both are needed and use SecurityIncident table events.
 Additionally (and not included here) for this use case to work you will need: